Futurism is powered by Vocal.

 Dune by Frank Herbert

 Dune is set in a space-age future where the noble houses of the galaxy not only control the wealth, but also control the individual planets to which humankind has cast itself.
-Owing their allegiance to House Corrino, the family of Paul Atreides are given ownership of the highly coveted planet Arrakis.
+Owing their allegiance to House Corrino, the family of Paul Atreides is given ownership of the highly coveted planet Arrakis.

 Arrakis is the only source of the "spice" melange in existence—a highly valuable and sought-after substance—and so control of that planet brings with it all of the danger, political intrigue, and complexity that the galaxy can provide.